KibromBerihu/TumorLocationProfiler/README.md

 Subsequently, a post-processing method was developed to ensure the quality of the spleen segmentation, as **quality control**.

-Second, the tumor locations delineated by experts on baseline PET/CT images were overlapped with the spleen segmentations.
+Second, the tumor locations identified and delineated by experts on baseline PET/CT images were overlapped with the spleen segmentations.
 Following this, new biomarkers were calculated to characterize the tumor's location relative to the spleen.
 The new biomarkers are shown in **Figure 1**.
 Specifically, we systematically measured the distance between the centroid of the spleen and all other lesions, defining the standard deviation (SD) of these distances as the lesion spread (**SpreadSpleen**).
 We calculated the maximum distance between the spleen and another lesion (**Dspleen**) for each patient.